poolup-devs/poolup_backend/README.md

 **return value**

-200 status with the ride object cancelled
+200 status with the same ride object cancelled

 ---